Giridih: Location

 Giridih is located at 24.18°N 86.3°E. It has an average elevation of 289 m. Śrī Sammed Shikharji also known as the Parasnath Hills, located in Giridih district is the highest mountain peak in Jharkhand.
 It is a conical granite peak located 4,477 feet (1,365 metres) above the sea level.

 Note: The map alongside presents some of the notable locations in the district.
 All places marked in the map are linked in the larger full screen map.

-Climate

-The climate of Giridih is generally dry.
-It is pleasant during the winter season between October and March.
-Summer season starting April, is generally hot, with May being hottest when the temperature rises up to 47C.
-Often high temperature is accompanied by high humidity levels, especially during June when premonsoon rainfalls.
-It rains maximum during July and August, and rainy season continues up to mid-October.

 Government and politics

 Nageshwar Prasad Sinha was the first MP from Giridih when the town declared as a separate district from Hazaribagh.

 Ravindra Kumar Pandey from the Bharatiya Janata Party won the 2014 Indian general election from Giridih (Lok Sabha constituency) and Chandra Prakash Choudhary is the present Member of Parliament.
 Giridih city forms the Giridih (Vidhan Sabha constituency).Sudivya Kumar from Jharkhand Mukti Morcha is the current MLA from Giridih legislative seat.